Observation of a Lee-Huang-Yang Fluid

-where $r_0$ is an offset radius, $s$ is the slope, $A$ is the oscillation amplitude, $\omega$ is the angular frequency, $\phi$ is a phase offset, and $\tau$ is the time constant describing the growth or decay of the oscillations.
+Here, $r_0$ is an offset radius, $s$ is the slope, $A$ is the oscillation amplitude, $\omega$ is the angular frequency, $\phi$ is a phase offset, and $\tau$ is the time constant describing the growth or decay of the oscillations.
 Note that a small frequency chirp could arise during the evolution time due to the increasing mean field interactions.
-In our simulations, however, we do not observe any significant chirp and therefore neglect it.
+In our simulations, however, we do not observe a significant chirp and therefore neglect it.
 As a result, the extracted frequency $\omega$ describes the average oscillation frequency within the data range.
+Even though the simulated radius deviates from a regular sinusoidal in its extrema as shown in \Cref{fig:sim}(a), \Cref{eq:fitmodel} captures the oscillation frequency well.

 Figure \ref{fig:sim}(c) shows the simulated monopole oscillation frequency of atoms in the $\1$ state as a function of the LHY interaction strength, with and without inelastic losses.
 For comparison, the oscillation frequency of the LHY fluid in the low-amplitude limit \cite{Jorgensen2018} and the non-interacting limit are shown.
 For low interaction strengths, all results including the LHY correction follow a common rising trend, however our simulations quickly deviate from the low-amplitude result showing a pronounced reduction in frequency as a consequence of the large oscillation amplitudes.
 Furthermore, the effect of inelastic losses becomes apparent as an additional decrease of the oscillation frequency, settling at $\omega/\omega_0 \sim 2.18$ for the investigated trap \cite{trapnote}.
 Comparing the simulated results to the non-interacting limit, it is clear that the LHY correction has considerable influence on the oscillatory behavior, even under the influence of inelastic losses.
 Based on this thorough theoretical analysis, a comparison with our experimental results is now possible.